POLITICAL SCIENCE

 test or information about an unadministered test.

 c.
-Plagiarism means the appropriation of
+Plagiarism means the appropriation

 another’s

-work and the unacknowledged incorporation of that work in one’s own
+work and the unacknowledged incorporation of that work

 written